pingcap/docs/tiup/tiup-component-cluster-restart.md

 `<cluster-name>`: the name of the cluster to operate on.
 If you forget the cluster name, you can check it with the [cluster list](/tiup/tiup-component-cluster-list.md) command.

-`<cluster-name>`

 ## Options

 ### -N, --node

 - Specifies the nodes to be restarted.
 The value of this option is a comma-separated list of node IDs.
-You can get the node ID from the first column of the [cluster status table](/tiup/tiup-component-cluster-display.md).
+You can get the node IDs from the first column of the [cluster status table](/tiup/tiup-component-cluster-display.md) returned by the `tiup cluster display` command.
-- Data type: `STRINGS`
+- Data type: `STRING`
 - If this option is not specified, TiUP restarts all nodes by default.

 > **Note:**